How to start a merchant services or payment processing company

 Starting a merchant services business is a long row to hoe, but with the right approach, you can encounter far fewer challenges.
 Instead of starting all processes from scratch, you can take your place in the market much more easily and quickly with a reliable white label provider.

-Understanding the needs of aspiring merchant service providers, we’ve built a scalable payment platform with cutting-edge tools, allowing you to run a business under your brand without the burden of development and huge costs.
-Provide advanced merchant services for online businesses within a few weeks, having 500+ connections established for you.
+If you’re looking to launch a payment processing company without the burden of development and huge costs, our white-label solution offers the fastest and most efficient way to make it happen.
+Provide advanced merchant services for online businesses within a few weeks, having 550+ connections established for you.

 Licensing requirements vary depending on your business model and location.
 If you act purely as an ISO, you typically don’t need a money transmitter license, but you must register with card networks via your acquiring bank.
-If you operate as a Payment Facilitator (PayFac) or hold customer funds, you may need additional licenses such as state Money Transmitter Licenses in the U.S. or a Payment Institution license in the EU.
+However, if you start a credit card processing company that holds customer funds, you may need additional licenses such as state Money Transmitter Licenses in the U.S. or a Payment Institution license in the EU.
 Always check local regulations before launching.

 A Payment Service Provider (PSP) offers merchants a full suite of payment services – onboarding, payment gateway access, and connections to multiple acquiring banks or processors – often via a single integration.
 A merchant processor (or acquiring bank) is the financial institution that processes transactions, settles funds to merchants, and holds direct relationships with the card networks.
 PSPs typically sit between merchants and processors, offering flexibility and additional features without merchants needing to contract with multiple banks.